 Changes in Stress Levels

-We all know about the reality of stress headaches (probably from personal experience).
+We all know about the harsh reality of stress headaches, most likely from personal experience.
 Maybe you have too many work deadlines to count, so you get stressed and develop a pounding pain in your head because of it.
 It's common knowledge—an increase in stress can bring about a headache or a migraine.

 Seng is quick to point out that even though "exercise can exacerbate the symptoms during an attack," that doesn't mean migraine-sufferers should go without exercise.
 "Regular physical activity is a key component of a healthy lifestyle recommended to everyone with migraines.
 Weight management, including eating a healthy diet and exercising regularly, can help reduce the severity of migraines."